-Face Hunter Deck List Guide - Scholomance Academy September 2020
+Face Hunter Deck List Guide - Madness at the Darkmoon Faire November 2020

-This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Face Hunter in the Scholomance Academy expansion.
+This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Face Hunter in the Madness at the Darkmoon Faire expansion.

 Face Hunter is a hyper-aggro deck that aims to rush down opponents by dealing damage to their 'face' as quickly as possible.
 It largely relies on cards that can immediately do damage to opponents supplemented by the Steady Shot Hero Power.
 While many cards historically used in the deck have been the prime target for nerfs in the past, it still surfaces in various meta games and proves itself as a solid deck.

 As a hyper-aggro deck, it is incredibly important to have the fastest opener.
 This means prioritising finding a strong play for your first 2 turns in your mulligan.